 As mentioned, there’s a lot of competition for seasonal employees these days.
 Think about how you can decrease turnover and motivate those seasonal employees to work for you again next season.
 This will help you decrease recruitment costs next season.

 Pay an attractive salary.
 Depending on how long the season is, consider offering paid time off.
-Give seasonal employees a hiring bonus, like concert tickets or a cash bonus, or collaborate with other businesses to offer group discounts for your products and services.
+If you can afford to, give your seasonal employees a hiring (or end of season) bonus.
+Don’t forget that even relatively smaller perks can go a long way – for example, offering discounts for certain products or services.
 Make scheduling as flexible as possible, so your seasonal employees can work when it’s best for them.